-In response to the letter on Paul Gait's article (“Silicon Valley is a Derivative of Mining”) I disagree with the letter (and agree entirely with Mr Gait).
+In response to the letter on Paul Gait’s column (“Silicon Valley is a Derivative of Mining”), I disagree with the letter and have to agree with Mr Gait.
 Booking a notional profit is easy.
 The profitability of the narcotics industry is huge, but socially destructive.
-The profitability of casinos is likewise, and here it is not just destructive, but purely redistributive.
+The profitability of casinos likewise, and here it is not just destructive, but purely redistributive.

-The fact that some entity books a profit is exactly offset by an equal and opposite loss somewhere else in the system.
-By digging-up resources, mining companies generate capital.
+The fact that some entity books a profit is exactly offset by an equal and opposite loss elsewhere in the system.
+But by digging-up resources, mining companies can generate capital.
 London, UK

 Peter Munk's Marina

-I am back from Porto Montenegro, the marina Peter Munk built when he stopped going to Monte Carlo, and wanted to suggest you might launch a travel page of mining-related holiday destinations?
+I am now finally back from Porto Montenegro, the marina that Peter Munk built when he stopped going to Monte Carlo, and wanted to suggest you might launch a travel page of mining-related holiday destinations.

 It's really a beautiful part of the world.
 I'd definitely recommend going.
 The marina is probably the least picturesque part of the bay, but it's very well done.
 It was a naval base, that's pretty obvious from being there, it kind of looks a bit like a brownfield development and it's only about a third built, but the fuel is duty-free and it's the cheapest place to moor a $300m superyacht so you can leave her there for most of the year.
 What’s more, you can fly direct with EasyJet.

 What was very odd about being there was that everyone had heard of Peter Munk, which I couldn't get my head around.
 London, UK